 Trend #6: Content is Still King

 Content as a strategy is already popular for marketers, and it will continue to be for the upcoming year.
 Producing quality, engaging content can inform people about what a website or business is about.
-It also signals to readers that the company cares about helping people, which is perfect for brand image.
+It also signals to readers that the company cares about helping people, which is perfect for a brand’s image.

 Trend #7: Intense Competition

+I’ve touched a bit on this in the prior section regarding content production, but it certainly deserves its own section.
 Online marketing is expected to become more intense in its competition.
 Because more businesses are coming online, this should create an environment where several local businesses will be competing in the digital world as well as the real world.

 Not only that, but brands will have to compete with huge corporations that have highly vetted marketing teams working for them.
 That is why so many smaller businesses are turning to professional marketers like SEO Expert Brad.

 For those who are new to the world of search rankings and online marketing, a digital marketing firm can help you with keyword optimization, social media platforms, local research, personalization, and finding new strategies to help businesses thrive.

 The days of “do it yourself” are slipping away.
 With more dense competition comes an urgency for small business executives to make their products and services the best around.
 As an executive, you can’t focus on your products and services when you are also running an internal SEO company.

 That’s why solutions such as SEO Expert Brad offer the best of both worlds.
 Your products and services improve right alongside your SEO rankings.
 Competing in the local SEO market in 2018 will mean having the backing of a true digital marketing foundation.
 The truth is, your competition who is ranking above you probably already does.